Scripped/Roblox-Inventory-Shopper/README.md

 # Roblox-Inventory-Shopper

 # How To Use
    - enter an ID, NOT a username.
-An ID is the group of numbers you see when going on roblox.
+An ID is the group of numbers you see when going on a roblox link.
       - eg. 1957038621
       - <img src="url.JPG">
    - wait for the results to load